dgaydukov/cert-spring5/files/spring5.md

-Generally you should prefer `ApplicationContext` over `BeanFactory`, cause it adds bpp, bfpp, aop, i18n and so on do di.
-Remember that you need to call `refresh()` on context.
+Generally you should prefer `ApplicationContext` over `BeanFactory`, cause it adds di, bpp, bfpp, aop, i18n and so on...
+Remember that you need to call `refresh()` of `ConfigurableApplicationContext` after context update.
 ```java
 package com.example.spring5;